Skip to main content Skip to secondary navigation

 Faculty in Residence

 Each quarter, one Stanford professor serves as Faculty in Residence in each of the BOSP program locations.
 These faculty teach classes in their own disciplines, developing courses that incorporate unique features of the local culture and environment or that provide comparative perspectives on a particular topic.
-View a list of current and future faculty.
+More information will be provided via email to future cohorts.

 Local Faculty